chz05/assassyn/tools/rust-sim-runtime/README.md

 ## Prerequisites

-home is your Assassyn repo location such as: /root/assassyn/
+This document assumes your repository root is available (e.g., via `ASSASSYN_HOME` or your current working directory).
 1. **Build the C++ wrapper library:**
    ```bash
    cd /{home}/tools/c-ramulator2-wrapper